ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 ## [From _The new North-west._](https://chroniclingamerica.loc.gov/lccn/sn84038125/1873-02-08/ed-1/seq-4)

 #### 1873-02-08 &middot; Deer Lodge, Mont.

 <table style="width: 100%;"><tr><td style="width: 50%">

+ders. etc., with
+the round point of a lead pencil.
+Remove water from the ear by tepid wa
+ter; never put a hard instrument into the
+ear.
+If an artery is cut, compress above the
+wound; if a vein is cut, compress below.
-f choked, get upem all fours, anmid cough.
+If choked, get upem all fours, anmid cough.
 For slight burns, dip the part in a.ld was
 ter; It the skin is destroyed cover with var&quot;
 nist.